dharmik0070/Global-Supermarket/README.md

   - I have ***not focused on UI part much***, but faced minor issues in margin-padding like usual.
 <br>

-> But it was great brain-stroming and new learning to solve each issue thoroughly, it has really boosted my confidence.
+> But it was great brain-storming and new learning to solve each issue thoroughly, it has really boosted my confidence.
 <!-- CONTACT -->
 ## Contact